-On-site contact with the utility operators and excavators has had a positive impact in damage prevention.
-With the supplemental funding made available, by this grant, to the Kansas City area, there has been a similar positive impact.
-Below is a chart summarizing the field contacts these positions have made with the excavation and utility communities.
 This year-end report presents the trend of damages per 1000 locates (primarily to natural gas facilities) in the Wichita and Kansas City areas and provides analysis of damage prevention efforts based on a calendar year.

-In CGA's 2018 DIRT Report, the national data showed an increase from 24% in 2017 to 26% in 2018 of all damages, when no notification was made prior to excavation,.
-The report also shows that 21% of all damages were attributed to locating issues, an increase from 18% in 2017.
-From the perspective of the damages investigated by the KCC in Wichita and Kansas City, the percentage of excavators failing to provide notification prior to excavation still remains low in comparison at 7% and 10%, respectively.
-This statistic goes a long way in showing the effectiveness of these damage prevention programs.
+In CGA's 2019 DIRT Report, the national data showed an increase from 26% in 2018 to 29% in 2019 of all damages, when no notification was made prior to excavation.
+The report also shows that 28% of all damages were attributed to locating issues, an increase from 21% in 2018.
+From the perspective of the damages to natural gas pipelines investigated by the KCC in Wichita and Kansas City, the percentage of excavators failing to provide notification prior to excavation still remains low in comparison at 6% and 9%, respectively.
+This statistic goes a long way in showing the effectiveness of these damage prevention programs funded by this grant.
 Issuing civil penalties to excavators who do not make the One Call notification and to utility operators who fail to provide timely and accurate locates is at least partially responsible for this trend.
-The strong emphasis on education of excavators and encouraging communication between stakeholders, as seen by the data from the previous section, helps to promote use of the One Call system and increase awareness of damage prevention while excavating.
-KCC Staff contends the enforcement program would not be as effective if sole focus was on civil penalties as an enforcement tool.
+The strong emphasis on education of excavators and encouraging communication between stakeholders promotes use of the One Call system and increase awareness of damage prevention while excavating.
+KCC Staff contends the enforcement program would not be as effective if the sole focus was on civil penalties as an enforcement tool.

-The challenge moving forward will be how to effectively address the problem that operators are more than twice as likely to be at fault for a gas damage as excavators.
-In the Wichita metro area, 22% of damage investigations were the result of operators failing to provide accurate or timely locates and for the Kansas City metro area, 33%.
+The challenge moving forward will be how to effectively address the problem with operators that are struggling to provide timely and accurate locates.
+In the Wichita and Kansas City metro areas, 26% of damage investigations were the result of operators failing to meet this requirement.
 The Wichita and Kansas City investigators are spending significant time on enforcing the operators' responsibility to provide accurate and timely locates while using a contract locator.
-The investigators will continue strong enforcement efforts to assure that contract locator issues are being addressed by the operators in hopes of reducing locator errors and assuring facilities are marked.
+With the increased number of locate requests made in this grant year, and the limited number of experienced locators available to operators, the trend for damages to increase seems likely.
+The investigators will continue strong enforcement efforts to ensure that contract locator issues are being addressed by the operators in hopes of reducing locator errors and assuring facilities are marked.